 They fear Google more than they fear losing their account.

-I don’t get it.
-I really, really, don’t get it.
-If you fear Google that much, then why have a Google account at all?
-Or why have a Google account that is in any way “important” to you?
-(If you honestly don’t care if an account gets compromised, then recovery information like a phone number is immaterial.)
+Or why have a Google account that is in any way "important" to you?
+(If you honestly don't care if an account gets compromised, then recovery information like a phone number is immaterial -- but in my experience, you'll care.)

-There’s one valid reason not to give Google your mobile number: if you don’t have a mobile phone.
-Google, at least, seems to assume that everyone does, and that’s not true.
-(Not to mention that SMS may not be available at all times, such as when travelling.)
+There's one valid reason not to give Google your mobile number: if you don't have a mobile phone.
+Google, at least, seems to assume that everyone does, and that's not true.
+(Not to mention that SMS may not be available at all times, such as when traveling.)

-I keep saying “when, not if” you run into account access problems, because it happens to all of us, for a variety of reasons.
-It’s just a matter of time.
+I keep saying "when, not if" you run into account access problems because it happens to all of us for a variety of reasons.
+It's just a matter of time.
 Without alternate access information, you stand a chance of losing your account forever.

 If you have a mobile number, add it to your account.